EduardoRodriguesF/bitbucket-to-github/README.md

 Thanks to the `.repoignore` file, all already migrated repositories will be skipped to save you some time in that case.

-## Support
+## Need any help?

-If you have any trouble using this program, feel free to [open an Issue](https://github.com/EduardoRodriguesF/bitbucket-to-github/issues/new), then I'll be glad to help :)
+Feel free to [open an Issue](https://github.com/EduardoRodriguesF/bitbucket-to-github/issues/new), then I'll be glad to help :)